FraVelz/Cpp-Zero_to_Advance/README.md

 ## Course
 The course is divided into the following parts:

-1. Basic (Basic syntax and general usage)
+1. Basic (Basic syntax and general usage).

 1.1.
-C-Course (Basic C course, as it is the foundation of the C++ language)
+C Course (Basic C course, as it forms the basis of the C++ language).

 1.2.
-STL (Standard Template Library, C++ libraries)
+STL (Standard Template Library, C++ libraries, basic data structures library).

-2. Intermediate (these are topics that have not yet been seen, from C++ that are native C, such as pointers, arrays, less generic data types, and some things from C, in C++)
+2. Intermediate (native C++ topics not yet covered, such as pointers, arrays, less generic data types, and some aspects of C, in C++).

-3. Advance (Data structures and algorithms).
+3. Advanced (Home-created data structures and algorithms).

 ## 2. Exercises
 All the C++ exercises I have done are mostly competitive programming